scific-conference/scific/README.md

 # SCIFIC
-Student Conference of Information, Functional and Cybersecurity (SKIFIC)
+Student Conference of Information, Functional and Cybersecurity (SCIFIC)